The-Pocket/.github/profile/pocketflow.md

 PocketFlow does not include modules that target particular vendors or use cases.
 While this may seem to forgo certain benefits of *information hiding*, it keeps the framework *minimal* and avoids shifting dependencies.
 Modern LLM systems often require integrating various APIs (for LLM calls or tool usage), which are challenging to maintain in a single framework.

 From our perspective, the job of handling vendor-specific details is best left to AI assistants that can retrieve up-to-date documentation and assemble relevant code on the fly. **PocketFlow remains a lightweight core, while an AI assistant—like Cursor AI—provides tailored integrations for specific business or application needs.**

+## Other Q&A

+**Why introduce a Flow abstraction if Nodes already manage their successors locally?**

+- **Flows as Nodes:** Flows encapsulate complex operations as reusable nodes.
+For instance, consider a flow handling natural language database queries: internally, it comprises multiple nodes for text-to-SQL conversion, database connections, SQL execution, and debugging.
+Each operation is simply a node within a larger flow, enabling batch execution, parallelism, asynchronous operations, and chaining with other flows.

+- **Avoiding Recursive Call Stacks:** Relying solely on nodes managing successors can result in deep recursive call stacks, especially problematic in large flows involving loops or batch processing.
+Flows orchestrate node execution, ensuring scalable and stack-safe computations.

+**Is a Batch Node fundamental to PocketFlow?**

+No. Batch nodes aren't fundamental; you can implement batch behavior using a standard node with a self-loop and tracking state via the shared store.
+However, batching is a frequent and practical pattern, and providing dedicated batch nodes significantly improves developer experience.